 I’ve always been a huge fan of taking notes, sketching out ideas, and brainstorming.
 In the past, my notebooks and whiteboards were covered with notes, to-do lists, interface sketches, and much more.
 I made sure my office had the largest whiteboard possible.

-Curio is now the most innovative note-taking and brainstorming application on the market used by thousands of customers around the world.
+Curio is now the most innovative application on the market for brainstorming, note-taking, and productivity and used by thousands of customers around the world.
+With Curio we’ve created an environment where brilliant minds will find all the tools they need to develop their ideas and find inspiration.
 It’s wonderful to see how people are using Curio and I, personally, have ditched the whiteboard and use Curio for all my visual thinking.
 I look forward to the next 10 years of amazing Curio development.

 — George, Founder of Zengobi